dymmond/lilya/docs/en/docs/contrib/security/advanced/oauth2-scopes.md

 OAuth2 scopes are widely used by major providers such as Facebook, Google, GitHub, Microsoft, and Twitter.
 Whenever an application allows you to "log in with" these platforms, it leverages OAuth2 with scopes to define specific permissions.

-In this guide, we’ll explore how to manage authentication and authorization using OAuth2 scopes in Lilya.
+In this guide, we'll explore how to manage authentication and authorization using OAuth2 scopes in Lilya.

 !!!
 Warning

     This section delves into advanced concepts, so beginners may prefer to skip it for now.

     While OAuth2 scopes aren't mandatory, they offer a structured way to handle permissions, seamlessly integrating with OpenAPI and API documentation.
-However, it’s crucial to enforce scopes or any other security measures directly in your code.
+However, it's crucial to enforce scopes or any other security measures directly in your code.

     In many cases, OAuth2 scopes might be excessive.
 Still, if your application requires them or you're eager to learn, continue reading to explore their implementation and benefits.